Section context

 These examples use statutory “month/part‑month” logic and illustrate

 process, not legal advice.
-Always confirm (i) the rate instrument
+Always confirm:

-currently in force and (ii) how TaRMS applies partial payments
+- how TaRMS applies partial payments

 under its ledger rules.